Blog

 There are both secure and insecure attachment styles with three different types of insecure attachments.
 When a child feels secure they can go out and explore the world because they know they can always return home safely to their family and home.
 As adults, children who've developed a secure attachment are trusting, can form healthy relationships, and have a positive self-image.

-One type of insecure attachment is anxious-ambivalent which is usually due to misattuned and inconsistent parenting.
+One type of insecure attachment is anxious-ambivalent which is commonly associated with misattuned and inconsistent parenting.
 Children could become anxious and clingy because their parents are there for them and sometimes not.
 They often have emotional outbursts to get attention but once they receive it will act indifferent towards the parent.

-Another type of insecure attachment is an anxious-avoidant or avoidant attachment style which is usually due to the parent being emotionally unavailable or unresponsive to the child and their needs.
+Another type of insecure attachment is an anxious-avoidant or avoidant attachment style which is commonly associated with the parent being emotionally unavailable or unresponsive to the child and their needs.
 They might show no interest in seeking attention from their parents and avoid them because they think it's useless as their parents haven’t paid attention to them before.

-The last type of insecure attachment is the disorganized attachment which is usually due to maltreatment and fear caused by parents, these children are usually unpredictable and display contradictory behaviours.
+The last type of insecure attachment is the disorganized attachment which is commonly associated with maltreatment and fear caused by parents, these children are usually unpredictable and display contradictory behaviours.

-These attachment styles that children develop have a big effect and carry over into adulthood later on.
-A child who didn’t feel loved and cared for when they were young might try to find it in other ways.
+These attachment styles that children develop can influence and carry over into adulthood later on.
+Some individuals with early experiences of inconsistent or insufficient caregiving may be more vulnerable to certain coping strategies, including substance use, depending on many other factors.
 They may also develop an insecure attachment style and be vulnerable to addictions as they seek out what they lack from their childhood.

 An addiction according to the American Psychology Association is a psychological and/or physical dependence on the use of substances, certain activities or behaviours.
 This means someone continues to do something even if it has harmful effects (i.e., drugs, alcohol, gambling, etc.).
 The theory of addiction being an attachment style is an interesting topic to further explore as people try to replace the lack of love and attention (secure attachment) in their childhood as an adult sometimes with an addiction.
 An insecure attachment may be a risk factor for a substance use disorder as one might try and self-medicate to compensate for the lack of love and support they didn’t receive when they were younger.